spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/installation-setup.md

      * environments you must use a real queue and not the sync driver.
      */
     'queue' => env('EVENT_PROJECTOR_QUEUE_DRIVER', 'sync'),

     /*
+     * When a projector or reactor throws an exception the event projectionist can catch
+     * it so all projectors and reactors can still do their work.
+The exception will
+     * be passed to the `handleException` method on that projector or reactor.
+     */
+    'catch_exceptions' => env('EVENT_PROJECTOR_CATCH_EXCEPTIONS', false),

+    /*
      * This class is responsible for storing events.
 To add extra behavour you